gesape/AutoStatsQ/README.md

 -------------
 - data is downsampled to 10 Hz prior to restitution.
 This is necessary in case of high sampling rates to not introduce filtering errors.
 - new independent and interactive test for amplitude corrections based on waveform correlations of teleseismic P phases --> please contact me for detailed instructions, I didn't have time to document the work-flow yet, but it is a great new test ;-)
-- new simple test for large timing errors (not yet sufficiently tested...)
+- new simple test for large timing errors (see below...)
-- gain test: additional method comparing max A to synthetics
 - added debug mode for a nice to gain and orientation test window selection experience;) can also be used to test filter settings